It’s a given that better, quicker decisions foster competitive advantage.

 Multiplied across hundreds or thousands of documents per day, the savings add up quickly.
 That alone is a great step forward.

 But human workers do more than route faxes.
 At the very least, they may need to hand-key data from the faxed documents, probably as part of a larger workflow.
 Most verticals have ubiquitous, standard forms that add up to immense workloads.

-With a full-fledged OCR application (like FlexiCapture), the fax server can automatically route incoming forms to a folder that the OCR software monitors and ingests from.
+With a full-fledged OCR application (like FlexiCapture), the digital fax solution can automatically route incoming forms to a folder that the OCR software monitors and ingests from.

 This process is almost entirely hands-off.
 The little remaining human intervention is only to confirm/correct uncertain characters.
 Even that step is optimized for speed and accuracy, as the OCR interface presents these characters in ways that our brains understand best.